carloscastellanos/teaching/531/lectures/lecture_clock/README.md

 *Why are there 7 days in a week?*

+The marking of time stretches back many thousands of years, with some of the earliest timekeeping technologies being gnomons, sundials, water clocks, and lunar calendars.
+Even today’s standard representation of time, with hours and minutes divided into 60 parts, is a legacy inherited from the ancient Sumerians, who used a [sexagesimal](https://en.wikipedia.org/wiki/Sexagesimal) counting system.

 [A Brief History of the Calendar and Timekeeping](https://www.youtube.com/watch?v=OaYMK2n9Aow) (watch up to 12:42).
 Lecture by Dr. Donna Carroll, Lecturer of Physics, Maastricht University:
 [![](img/history-of-calendar.jpg)](https://www.youtube.com/watch?v=OaYMK2n9Aow)